thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 finite strain analysis based on the appropriate deformation and stress measures as well as reference configurations).

-This is error-prone and may lead to spurious or even worse inexact results.
+Above is error-prone and may lead to spurious or even worse inexact results.

 `MGIS` introduces a very different approach: the user only declares the shared library, the behaviour and the modelling hypothesis (tridimensional, plane strain, etc.).
-With this information, the library retrieves various metadata which fully describe how to interact with the behaviour.
+With this information, the library retrieves various metadata which fully describes how to interact with the behaviour.
 The solver using `MGIS` can then check if the behaviour is consistent with the computations to be performed and checks that the data provided by the user are correct.

-The metadata can also be used to allocate the memory required to store the state of the material at each integration point. `MGIS`' design allow the following types of storage:
+The metadata can also be used to allocate the memory required to store the state of the material at each integration point. `MGIS`' design allows the following types of storage:

-- an `MGIS` data structure per integration point.
+- An `MGIS` data structure per integration point.
 While this causes memory fragmentation, this is the most frequent choice.
 The memory is automatically allocated by `MGIS`.
-- an `MGIS` data structure that stores the states of an arbitrary number of integration points. `MGIS` can allocate the memory associated with the state of all specified integrations points or borrow memory allocated by the solver.
+- An `MGIS` data structure that stores the states of an arbitrary number of integration points. `MGIS` can allocate the memory associated with the state of all specified integrations points or borrow memory allocated by the solver.